Passeriformes / Pycnonotidae / Pycnonotus

 Description

 Approximately 20 cm in length with a long black tail tipped in white.
-The short crest gives the head a squarish appearance.
-The body is dark brown with a scaly pattern while the head is darker or black.
-The rump is white and the vent is red.
-Himalayan races display a more prominent crest and more prominent streaking on the underside.
-The race intermedius of the Western Himalayas has a black hood extending to the mid-breast.
-Race bengalensis has a dark hood and dark streaks on the paler lower belly instead of scale-like patterns.
-Sexes are similar in plumage; young birds are duller than adults.
+The body is dark brown with a scaly pattern, while the head is darker or black.
+It features a short crest giving the head a squarish appearance, a white rump, and a red vent.
+Sexes are similar, but young birds are duller.
+Himalayan races have a more prominent crest and are more streaked on the underside.
+The race intermedius has a black hood extending to the mid-breast.
+The race bengalensis has a dark hood and dark streaks on the paler lower belly, lacking the scale-like pattern.
+The desert race humayuni has a paler brown mantle.
+The Sri Lankan race haemorrhousus has a dark mantle with narrow pale edges.
+Melanistic and leucistic individuals occur.

 Identification